Bururi Forest Nature Reserve

 Its area is 33 km^{2}.
 It is managed by the Institute National pour l’ Environment et la Conservation de la nature (INECN).

 The annual rainfall is from 1200mm to 2400mm.

 There are 93 species of trees in the Bururi Forest, with Strombosia and Myrianthus spp. dominant and Tabernaemontana, Newtonia, and Entandrophragma spp. also common.

 87 bird species have also been registered, including Apalis argentea which is common in some areas.

+The Siguvyaye River flows through the southern end of the reserve.

+The waterfalls of the river and the beautiful surrounding landscapes are potential tourist attractions.